crybapp/borealis/README.md

 </head>
 ```

 Borealis is also offered through a CDN.
-While we recommend you download Borealis locally, you can use either [unpkg](https://unpkg.com/) and [jsdelivr](https://www.jsdelivr.com/).
+While we recommend you download Borealis locally, you can use either [unpkg](https://unpkg.com/) or [jsdelivr](https://www.jsdelivr.com/).

 #### unpkg
 ```html